rkhlebnikov/CRIMSONPythonModules/doc/concepts.rst

     Returns a list of face information lists for all model faces with face identifier ``faceIdentifier``.
     Each element of the returned list contains the following information::

-        [0] elementIndex     - element index that the mesh face belongs to [1] globalFaceIndex  - unused
+        [0] elementIndex - element index that the mesh face belongs to [1] faceIndex    - face index
-        [2] nodeIndex        - index of the first node [3] nodeIndex        - index of the second node [4] nodeIndex        - index of the third node
+        [2] nodeIndex    - index of the first node
+        [3] nodeIndex    - index of the second node [4] nodeIndex    - index of the third node

 .. _solver-setup-manager: